fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: Support for new progress bar style options.
 * Added: Compatibility with theme Avanam.
 * Added: Compatibility with theme Bookshelf.
 * Added: Compatibility with theme Cartzilla.